-The College Wide Student Counseling Center provides services and programs to help students maintain their emotional well-being in order to achieve their educational goals.
-Services are limited to crisis intervention, mental health assessment, brief therapy (four to six sessions) and community referrals.
+The Student Counseling Center provides services and programs to help students, on each campus, maintain their emotional well-being in order to achieve their educational goals.
+Supportive services and identification of community resources are provided through the Counseling Center.

 Disability Support Services

 The College is committed to providing full access to all programs, services and facilities for qualified individuals with disabilities as mandated by Section 504 of the Rehabilitation Act of 1973 and by the Americans with Disabilities Act (ADA) Amendments Act of 2008.
 Services and accommodations are not automatic.
-It is the responsibility of the student or prospective student to notify the Disability Support Services Office at his/her individual campus of the need for modifications and to provide appropriate written verification by a qualified professional in support of the disability claim.
-Services cannot be authorized until the documentation has been verified and the student has officially registered with the DSS Office.
-This voluntary self-declaration procedure is independent from the admissions process itself, and all disability records are treated as confidential and kept separately in the DSS Office.
+It is the responsibility of the student or prospective student to notify the Disability Support Services (DSS) Office of the need for reasonable accommodations, services and academic adjustments and to provide appropriate documentation by a qualified medical or mental health professional that verifies and supports the student’s disability claim.
+Services cannot be authorized until the student has officially registered with the DSS Office.
+This voluntary self-declaration procedure is independent from the admissions process itself, and all disability records are treated as confidential and private and kept separately.

-Students with disabilities are encouraged to meet with the Disability Support Service Manager at their campus before registration.
-The manager will assist with accommodation needs and coordinate other campus resources to best meet the educational needs of students with disabilities.
-Visit www.palmbeachstate.edu/Disability for more information.
+Students with disabilities are encouraged to meet with the Disability Support Services representative at their campus before registration.
+A staff member from DSS will assist with accommodation needs and coordinate with other campus resources and academic supports to best meet the educational needs of students with disabilities.
+Visit www.palmbeachstate.edu/Disability for more details and contact information.

 The PantherCard is the College's official photo identification card and should always be carried while on campus.
 A student is eligible for a PantherCard once a credit or noncredit application has been completed.
-All students are encouraged to obtain a PantherCard by visiting their campus bookstore (or LLRC at the Belle Glade campus).
+All students are encouraged to obtain a PantherCard by visiting their campus bookstore (or security office at the Belle Glade and Loxahatchee Groves campuses).
 A government-issued photo ID, such as a current driver's license, state ID, or passport, must be presented in order to obtain a PantherCard.
-The PantherCard serves as a student ID card, library card, and a debit card at the bookstore, cafeteria, and for printing/copying on campus.
-It is required to access many of the services on campus, including the student learning centers and the wellness centers.
+The PantherCard serves as a student ID card, library card, debit card at campus bookstores, cafeterias, and vending machines, and for printing/copying on campus.
+It also is required to access many of the services on campus, including the student learning centers and the wellness centers.
 Certain programs may require students to display their PantherCard when in class or attending training provided by the College or an off-site location.
 The first PantherCard is included in a student's fees; however, replacement for a lost, stolen or damaged card is subject to a replacement fee.
 For more information, visit www.palmbeachstate.edu/PantherCard.

 Students use the College’s online Student Services tool, PantherWeb, to pay for tests, add, drop or withdraw from classes, pay tuition, view transcripts and degree audits and change personal information.
 An assigned student ID and password are given to students when they apply.
 For more information, visit www.palmbeachstate.edu/Pantherweb.